 After years of looking for a good Probiotic I finally gave up!
 There just wasn’t one.
 So I decided to develop and contract for one to be created!
 It also has a unique new Prebiotic.
 The name of this new product is Phage Complete.

-Phage Complete is only $39.95 for a two month supply* and includes free U.S. shipping.
+Phage Complete is only $39.95 for a two month supply* and includes free U.S. Priority Mail shipping (International shipping information).
 If you order 4 bottles the price is even less, only $35 each, or $17.50 / month, that is only 58 cents per day!
 This is much less than any serious competition, far less than even a cup of really cheap gas station coffee, works much better than either the competition’s product or the cup of coffee, and carries a 30 day satisfaction guarantee.
+Really, what do you have to lose?

 If using PayPal please verify your shipping address is up to date before ordering.